Discover folk - the CRM for people-powered businesses

 4 common mistakes to avoid when tracking lost deals

 - Failing to act on insights: Gathering data without using it wastes its potential.
-For instance, noticing frequent pricing objections without adjusting your pitch or offering flexible payment options is a missed opportunity.
+For instance, noticing frequent pricing objections without adjusting your team's pitch or offering flexible payment options is a missed opportunity.

 - Overlooking internal factors: Sometimes, the reasons for lost deals are internal, like delays in responding to inquiries or unclear messaging.
 Ensure your team examines both external and internal factors.